termslang/termslang/README.md

 ```
 gcc terms.c -Wno-incompatible-pointer-types-discards-qualifiers -o terms
 ```
 WARNING: The source code successfully compiles under Mac OS.
 It is not tested on Linux.
-Everyone are welcome to contribute to make it work on various Linux distributions
+You can contribute to make it work on various Linux distributions

 Compiler executable file takes filename as argument.
 Terms language files are expected to have .tt extension.
 For example: